Specifications for organising ERA’s congresses and meetings

 All invited speakers and chairs to the Congress must fill in the Disclosure of Interest (DoI) form (for the speakers this is a mandatory step during the submission of the slides, either online or onsite) and the collected information is presented to the audience by means of slides to be shown at the beginning of each session (chairs) or talk (speakers).

-With regard to Free Communications and Mini-Orals, the DoI form must be filled in by the presenting authors when submitting the abstracts (a mandatory step in the online submission process).
+With regard to Free Communications and Mini-Orals, the DoI form must be filled in by the presenting authors when submitting the abstracts (mandatory step in the online submission process).
 The collected information is presented to the audience by means of slides to be shown at the beginning of each talk or Mini-Oral.

 IX.
 Hospitality at the Congress